MGagiledevelopment/HOTELRESERVATION-PROJECT/README.md

 # HOTEL RESERVATION PROJECT

-# VISTA PREVIA
+# PREVIEW

 ![preview](https://user-images.githubusercontent.com/83677143/127030414-20ca595d-d5c0-4061-a7b9-e47a935e32b9.gif)

-# ENLACE A LA APLICACIÓN:
+# APP LINK:

 https://reservation-hotel-proyect.netlify.app/

-# OBJETIVO 🏅
+# OBJECTIVE 🏅

- El desafío del proyecto se basó en la creación de una aplicación web interactiva, poniendo en práctica los fundamentos de la programación y el uso de React como librería.
+The project challenge was based on the creation of an interactive web application, putting into practice the fundamentals of programming and the use of React as a library.

-# PREPARACIÓN ⚙️
+# PREPARATION ⚙️

-1. Revisar los requisitos establecidos para la entrega del proyecto.
+1. Review the requirements established for the delivery of the project.
-2. Descargar los recursos para la creación del proyecto.
+2. Download the resources for the creation of the project.
-3. Armé un tablero "kanban" para organizarme mejor y tener control sobre los tiempos de  cada parte del proyecto.
-(Si bien es de mucha ayuda al comienzo, hubieron cosas que se resolvieron o modificaron logicamente sobre el transcurso del proyecto )
+3. I created a "kanban" board to better organize myself and have control over the timing of each part of the project.
+(Although it is very helpful at the beginning, there were things that were logically resolved or modified over the course of the project)
-4. Preparé un entorno REACT de manera local y di los estilos iniciales.
+4. I prepared a REACT environment locally and gave the initial styles.

-Decidí utilizar CSS Modules porque me pareció una forma organizada de administrar los estilos.
+I decided to use CSS Modules because it seemed like an organized way to manage the styles.

-# DESARROLLO 👨🏽‍💻
+# DEVELOPMENT 👨🏽‍💻

-- Se conforma de tres componentes principales: < Header /> , < Filters /> y < List />.
+- It is made up of three main components: < Header /> , < Filters /> and < List />.
-- Es < Header /> donde se renderizan en un lenguaje natural: el titulo y los filtros que se vayan aplicando en < Filters />.
+- It is < Header /> where the title and the filters that are applied in < Filters /> are rendered in natural language.
-- En < Filters /> están cada uno de los filtros que se pueden aplicar según distintos criterios.
-Cada uno de ellos es un INPUT cuyo estado es manejado a través de REACT.
+- In < Filters /> are each of the filters that can be applied according to different criteria.
+Each of them is an INPUT whose state is managed through REACT.
-- Finalmente en < List /> encontraremos la lista de hoteles que se instancian dinamicante a medida que se apliquen o "des-apliquen" los filtros.
+- Finally, in < List /> we will find the list of hotels that are instantiated dynamically as the filters are applied or "un-applied".
-En caso de no existir nada compatible con los filtros aplicados, se mostrará el mensaje correspondiente.
+If there is nothing compatible with the applied filters, the corresponding message will be displayed.

-# OBSTÁCULOS 📕
+# DIFFICULTIES 📕

-La técnica de PROP DRILLING para el manejo de estados puede llegar a ser algo enredada en proyectos de mayor tamaño.
+The "prop drilling" technique for state management can become somewhat complicated in larger projects.

-# CONCLUSIÓN 📃
+# CONCLUSION 📃

-▶︎ Resolver todas la funcionalidades PRIMERO creo que es lo mejor.
-Para finalmente concentrarse en configurar los estilos.
+▶︎ First, solving all the functionality is best.
+Finally, concentrate on configuring the styles.